Operator algebras generated by left invertibles: Properties of Left Invertible Operators and

-This paper will largely be concerned with the case when $\dim(\ran(T)^\perp) < \infty$.
+This paper will be concerned with the case when $\dim(\ran(T)^\perp) < \infty$.
 This Fredholm assumption on $T$ will make the theory more interesting.
 Furthermore, our interest is in left invertible operators which are not invertible.
-We make the following definition:
+We therefore make the following definition which summarizes these assumptions:

 \begin{defn} An left invertible operator $T \in \BH$ is said to be \textbf{natural} if the $\dim(\ker(T^*))$ is a natural number.
 Specifically,